serviceticst/glpi/README.md

 ## 🧩 Scripts for the GLPI tool
 - This repository contains GLPI scripts developed by the Service TIC team.
-- With each release, we provide new scripts and possible updates to existing ones.
+- With each new release, we provide additional scripts and updates to existing ones to enhance platform automation and management.

 ### 📋 Scripts List